Lantianzz/Scorecard-Bundle/README.md

 ### Updates Log

+#### V1.2.2

+V1.2.2 fixed some non-critical bugs in previous versions.

+- Corrected the use of deprecated parameters
+  - When using `plt.annotate()` in previous versions, parameter `s` is used to pass in the text.
+However, this parameter has been renamed as `text`  and from Python3.9 continuing using `s` may cause in TypeError `annotate() missing 1 required positional argument: 'text'`.
+In V1.2.2 parameter `text` is used when using `plt.annotate()`
+- Change default parameter values: Change the default value of parameter `min_intervals` in ChiMerge from 1 to 2.

+- Adjust the naming of private variables in classes:
+  - Several classes in ScorecardBundle are inherited from the `BaseEstimator` and `TransformerMixin` classess in Scikit-learn, and for each class parameter Scikit-learn checks whether it is existed inside the class as an property with the exact same name.
+The previous codes set such parameters as private variables with two underscores as prefix.
+This resulted in errors like `cannot found __xx in class xxxx` when users try to print the instance or access these private variables.
+Note that this problem won't stop you from getting the correct results.
+  - V1.2.2 adjusted the use of OOP in `ChiMerge`, `WOE` and`LogisticRegressionScoreCard`to avoid such problem.

 #### V1.2.1

 This is an emergency update to fix 2 related bugs that may be triggered in rare cases but are hard to debug for someone who is not familiar with the codes.
 Thanks to @ zeyunH for bring one of the bugs to me.